 What if you don’t have space yet to grow your garden?
-There are simple ways to start growing your plants and ultimately, your garden.
+There are simple ways to start growing your plants and, ultimately, your garden.

 One good thing about using paper seed starters is that they are biodegradable.
 You do not have to pull out the plant from it when the need to transfer to a pot arises.
-You simply have to dig a space on the soil in your pot, that is wide and deep enough to place and cover your paper seed starter.
+You simply have to dig a space in the soil in your pot that is wide and deep enough to place and cover your paper seed starter.
 Cover it with soil until you can no longer see any paper.

 Calcium, by loosening up soil, increases water penetration ability, water-holding capacity and aeration ability.
 Likewise, it also helps in the good development of roots and leaves.
-Plants which are calcium deficient have deformed or cupped leaves, as well as pale yellow patches, and the plant may look dwarfed.
+Plants that are calcium deficient have deformed, or cupped leaves, as well as pale yellow patches, and the plant may look dwarfed.
 These calcium deficiency symptoms are normally exhibited on new growth.
 To avoid these, introduce calcium to your soil.

 For an immediate need, crack eggs and make sure that there are no yolks left on the shells.
 A little egg white on the shell is fine.
 (Hey, don’t forget to set aside your eggs for your omelet and pancakes).
-Now, collect all those empty eggshells, spread them out on a cookie sheet and bake at 200 degrees for 20-30 mins.
+Now, collect all those empty eggshells, spread them out on a cookie sheet, and bake at 200 degrees for 20-30 mins.

 It is also recommended to place pulverized eggshells on the soil prior to seed planting.